IBT is addressing urgent medical needs in the premature infant

 IBT is developing medicines to be approved by FDA, EMA and other medicines agencies

 To ensure adequate production quality and to assess the risks and benefits of medicines that treat a disease, drugs must be approved by a regulatory medicines agency before use.
 This review is particularly important given the vulnerability of the preterm babies.
 To date no dietary/probiotic product on the market has been approved by these regulatory agencies.
-IBT is committed to develop the first live bacterial product by following the agency requirements.
+IBT is committed to develop the first pharmaceutical grade live bacterial therapy by following the agency requirements.